The Open Road: Plot

 Carlton, Kyle, Amon and Carlton's grandmother Virge wait anxiously in the hospital waiting room.
 Soon Lucy shows up and she and Carlton reconcile.
 The doctor comes out and tells the family that the operation was a success.
-The next morning, while still at the hospital, Carlton tells Lucy that he's quitting baseball to focus on becoming a writer and Lucy tells Carlton that she's not a 'fiancee' anymore, which implies that they have gotten back together.
+The next morning, while still at the hospital, Carlton tells Lucy that he's quitting baseball to focus on becoming a writer and Lucy tells Carlton that the boyfriend isn't really a fiance and she "doesn't know why she said that", which implies that they have gotten back together.
 Carlton drives Kyle to the airport, where Kyle agrees to come visit on New Year's and Carlton agrees to visit Kyle for Christmas.
 The ending scene shows Carlton clearing out his baseball locker and walking to his vehicle, where Lucy is waiting for him.
 The two drive off together.